Ximene Trencavel – 17 March 1355

-Ximene was in the library,another day when the discussion with Alyse about issues of governance and law continued.
+Ximene was in the library, spending another day in discussion with Alyse about issues of governance and law.

 They both turned as Guillam entered the room.
-Alyse gently touched Ximene on the shoulder and tactfully took herself from the room.
+Alyse gently touched Ximene on the shoulder and tactfully withdrew.

 Ximene shook her head